A theory on the absence of spurious solutions for nonconvex and nonsmooth optimization: Introduction

 Upon this LAV formulation hinges the potential of nonconvex methods to cope with sparse noise and with Laplacian noise.
 There is no result on the analysis of the local solutions of this nonsmooth problem in the literature even for the noiseless case.
 This could be due to the fact that the optimality conditions for the smooth reformulated version of this problem in the form of quadratically-constrained quadratic program are highly nonlinear and lead to an exponential number of scenarios.
 As such, the goal of this paper is to prove the following proposition, which as the reader will see, is a significant hurdle.
 It addresses the matrix noiseless case and more generally the case of a tensor of order $d \in \mathbb{N}$. \begin{proposition} The function $f_{1}: \mathbb{R}^n \longrightarrow \mathbb{R} $ defined as

 has no spurious local minima. \end{proposition}

+\begin{remark} While Proposition \ref{prop:L1_strong} is true, its proof relies on Lemma \ref{lemma:clarke} whose proof is invalid.
+The error lies in between \eqref{eq:before_error} and \eqref{eq:after_error} where an explanation has been inserted.
+Note that the proof of the slightly weaker statement that $f_1$ has no spurious strict local minima (i.e., Proposition \ref{prop:L1}) is valid.
+The proof attempt of Proposition \ref{prop:L1_strong} does provide useful insights however, in particular by highlighting the role of a certain staircase function \eqref{eq:root}.
+A corrected proof in the matrix case $d=2$ building on this idea is object of the recent preprint \cite{josz2024}. \end{remark}

-A direct consequence of Proposition \ref{prop:L1_strong} is that one can perform the rank-one tensor decomposition by minimizing the function in Proposition \ref{prop:L1_strong} using a local search algorithm (e.g. \cite{Burke2005}).
+A direct consequence of Proposition \ref{prop:L1_strong} is that one can perform the rank-one tensor decomposition by minimizing the function in Proposition \ref{prop:L1_strong} using a local search algorithm.
 Whenever the algorithm reaches a local minimum, it is a globally optimal solution leading to the desired decomposition.

 Existing proof techniques, e.g. \cite{ge2017,ge2016,ding2018,li2018,anandkumar2015,anandkumar2014,ge2016bis,jain2014}, are not directly useful for the analysis of the nonconvex and nonsmooth optimization problem stated above.
-In particular, results on the absence of spurious local minima neural networks with a Rectified Linear Unit (ReLU) activation function pertain to smooth objective functions (e.g. \cite{wu2018,brutzkus2017}).
 The Clarke derivative \cite{clarke1975,clarke1990} provides valuable insight (see Lemma \ref{lemma:clarke}) but it is not conclusive.
 In order to pursue the proof (see Lemma \ref{lemma:box}), we propose the new notion of global function.
 Unlike the previous approaches, it does not require one to exhibit a direction of descent.
 After some successive transformations, we reduce the problem to a linear program.
 It is then obvious that there are no spurious local minima.
 Incidentally, global functions provide a far simpler and shorter proof to a slightly weaker result, that is to say, the absence of spurious strict local minima.
 It eschews the Clarke derivative all together and instead considers a sequence of converging differentiable functions that have no spurious local minima (see Proposition \ref{prop:L1}).
 In fact, this technique also applies if we substitute the $\ell_1$ norm with the $\ell_\infty$ norm (see Proposition \ref{prop:max}).

 The paper is organized as follows.
 Global functions are examined in Section \ref{sec:Notion of global function} and their application to tensor decomposition is discussed in Section \ref{sec:Application to tensor decomposition}.
 Section \ref{sec:Conclusion} concludes our work.
 The proofs may be found in the supplementary material (Section \ref{sec:Appendix} of the supplementary material).